tw4449-s-MAS-Submods/Custom-Room-Furnished-Spaceroom-V3/README.md

 2. Unzip and open the folder called 'Furnished_Spaceroom_V3' (it should be in your 'Downloads' folder).
 3. From the Furnished_Spaceroom_V3 folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').
-4. Launch MAS, and the room should be available.
-Monika will explain how to use them after a minute or so.
+4. If you have 400+ affection: Launch MAS, and the room will be available.
+Monika will explain how to use it after a minute or so.
+If you have less than 400 affection: Launch MAS, and Monika should comment you added it, but you can't use it just yet.
+Once you reach 400 affection, you can find the room under "Hey, Monika..." > "Location" > "Can we go somewhere else?".

 And that's it!
 It's that simple.